‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 “I am 46 years old,” Taurai said.
 “I have seen both Mugabe and Mnangagwa.
 This just is worse than Mugabe.”

-Zimbabwe’s government has defended the response by security forces, blaming the unrest on the opposition and calling it “terrorism.”
+Zimbabwe’s government has defended the response by security forces, and police spokeswoman Charity Charamba on Saturday expressed “grave concern” that people were committing crimes while wearing police or military uniforms.
+Some of the uniforms had been seized by “rogue elements” during the protests, she said.

+Otherwise, “adequate security” was in place to ensure that people in Zimbabwe go about their lives, army spokesman Overson Mugwisi said.
+They did not take questions.

+The government blames the unrest on the opposition and calls it “terrorism.”

 The main opposition MDC party, which had contested Mnangagwa’s narrow election win last year in court, “is hoping to influence the international community’s view of Zimbabwe.
 They are hoping a government of national unity will arise from this.
 It will not happen,” the deputy information minister, Energy Mutodi, told the AP.